Susumu Hirasawa: Compositions

-Hirasawa's music takes from such concepts as analytical psychology, advances in digital technology, the philosophies of yin and yang, and principles of nature versus machines.
-As an avid fan of science fiction novels since the 1970s and an eclectic reader overall, he's been inspired by the works of Frank Herbert, Carl Jung, Hayao Kawai, Kenji Miyazawa, George Orwell, Wilhelm Reich, Antoine de Saint-Exupéry, Theodore Sturgeon, Nikola Tesla and Kurt Vonnegut.
+Hirasawa's music takes from such concepts as analytical psychology, advances in digital technology, the philosophies of yin and yang and principles of nature versus machines.
+As a fan of science fiction novels since the 1970s and an eclectic reader overall, he's been inspired by the works of Frank Herbert, Carl Jung, Hayao Kawai, Kenji Miyazawa, George Orwell, Wilhelm Reich, Antoine de Saint-Exupéry, Theodore Sturgeon, Nikola Tesla and Kurt Vonnegut.

 A constant source of inspiration for his music has come from Thailand.
 On a 1994 trip to Phuket, Hirasawa went through a "Thai shock", amazed by the country's culture, namely its transgender cabaret performers, some of whom he would invite to be singers on his albums and guest performers in his concerts throughout his career.
 After many trips back to the country Hirasawa grew to be increasingly identified with the Thai trans community, incorporating their problems and experiences in society into his work.

 On having his music categorized based on western trends, Hirasawa has said:

 "I dislike it when I hear someone describe [my music] as weird rock, or weird techno.
-Surely this genre is hard to define in the music scene, because it doesn’t meet the standard of Western music charts.
+Surely this genre is hard to define in the music scene, because it doesn't meet the standard of Western music charts.
 Hence if a rock music critic attempts to judge me [and my music], all they come up with is ambient music, or music to take drugs to.
 [The Japanese music scene] doesn't help with introducing terms such as New Age or transpersonality.
-I want to let my music reach a broader part of society, being music born from Japanese culture, and I think this is why I want to connect to the world that doesn’t exist in the music scene."
+I want to let my music reach a broader part of society, being music born from Japanese culture, and I think this is why I want to connect to the world that doesn't exist in the music scene."